Doctor of Philosophy Degree Program: Chinese Studies

 Depending on the student’s background when admitted to the Ph.D. program, additional course work may be required.

 Candidates for the Ph.D. in Chinese must pass a comprehensive examination that consists of six questions covering three fields.
-The student, in consultation with his or her adviser, will choose a committee consisting of three faculty members, at least two of whom are members of the department.
+The student, in consultation with his or her advisor, will choose a committee consisting of three faculty members, at least two of whom are members of the department.
 With input from the student, each committee member will submit two questions based on an approved bibliography.
 The student will take the three sections of the examination over a period of five days; three hours is given to submit an answer to one of the two questions in each field.
 Students may use notes and their own laptop or a University laptop.
 Please make arrangements with the graduate secretary to reserve a room and arrange for the delivery of the questions.
 If the committee finds that the student has not performed adequately on one question, the student may, at the discretion of the committee, be allowed one opportunity to retake the examination in that subfield before the end of the following term.
 Students who fail more than one question may have their status as doctoral students terminated.

 Prospectus and Dissertation